galkahana/hummus-services/src/public/mds/job-ticket.md

 and you will not be able to send the public download url to a 3rd party.
 It's a good option to use if you don't need this feature, keeping your PDFs safe and private.
 By default, the value is `false`.

 The `label` key is useful for defining a label which can be searched by via the API or the console management search bar.
 Provide a description of the job, or just the date it was created on, so it is easy to look it up.

+`deleteFileAfter` is a mechanism for saving your used disk space.
+If you want to have the file deleted some time after its creation, you can use this parameter with the number of milliseconds after which you want the file to be deleted.

 ## document